orlp/pdqsort/readme.md

 shuffle four elements at fixed locations for both partitions.
 This effectively breaks up many patterns.
 If we encounter more than log(n) bad partitions we will switch to heapsort.

 The 1/8th percentile is not chosen arbitrarily.
-An upper bound of Quicksorts worst case runtime can be approximated within a constant factor by the following recurrence:
+An upper bound of quicksorts worst case runtime can be approximated within a constant factor by the following recurrence:

-    T(n, p) = n + T(pn, p) + T((1-p)n, p)
+    T(n, p) = n + T(p(n-1), p) + T((1-p)(n-1), p)

 Where n is the number of elements, and p is the percentile of the pivot after partitioning.
-T(n, 1/2) is the best case for quicksort.
-On modern systems heapsort is profiled to be approximately 1.8 times as slow as quicksort on average.
-The average case of quicksort is ~1.39 times as slow as the best case through analysis.
-So if we can find a p such that T(n, 1/2) / T(n, p) = 1.8*1.39
+`T(n, 1/2)` is the best case for quicksort.
+On modern systems heapsort is profiled to be approximately 1.8 to 2 times as slow as quicksort.
+Choosing p such that `T(n, 1/2) / T(n, p) ~= 1.9` will ensure that we will only switch to heapsort if it likely speeds up the sorting. p = 1/8 is a reasonably close value and is cheap to compute on every platform using a bitshift.